Registered Psychiatric Nurses, Partnering with People

 - In order to maintain eligibility for licensure a registered psychiatric nurse must:

 - practise 1400 hours under active licence with the RPNAS in psychiatric nursing activities approved by the association in the five year period immediately preceding date of application for renewal of active status; or,

 - have graduated from an RPNAS approved program of psychiatric nursing within four years immediately preceding date of application for renewal of active status; or,

 - successfully complete an re-entry program approved by council within four years immediately preceding date of application for renewal of active status.

-- successfully complete a baccalareate or master level program approved by Council within four years immediately preceeding date of application for renewal of active status
+- successfully complete a baccalaureate or master level program approved by Council within four years immediately preceding date of application for renewal of active status

 - A registered psychiatric nurse must hold practising status and licensure with the RPNAS to have hours of work in an approved position count towards maintaining eligibility for licensure.